Prenuptial Agreement in Thailand

 A prenuptial agreement can outline disposition of property if the marriage ends upon separation, death, or the occurrence of another event.
 A provision could state that if one spouse admits to cheating on the other, a cash payment of a certain amount is made to a certain bank account.

 A prenup can also decide which jurisdiction’s law would be used to interpret the agreement and where any legal proceedings would be held.
+It is recommended that the prenuptial agreement should be drafted by an experienced lawyer and possibly be prepared as a bilingual agreement.
+Here at Siam Attorney we help you will all the documents and assist you with the process itself.

 At Siam Attorney we are experts in Prenuptial Agreement matters.
 We understand the intricacies of all aspects of Family Law and how to get the best possible outcome for your situation.
 Please feel free to contact us as: firstname.lastname@example.org